Exploring Great Works

 Library Time

-The mission of the library is to help instill the love of books and reading in all the children.
-Each week, students in grades K – 8 visit our beautiful, well-stocked library.
-In grades K – 6, students benefit from a library curriculum delivered throughout the year.
-Topics include types of books, how they are organized, authors and illustrators, various kinds of libraries, and library and online research skills.
-In all grades, students have time to peruse the library collection and borrow books.
-The librarian also works in coordination with classroom teachers to highlight books that support specific topics in the academic curriculum.
+The mission of the library is to instill a love of books and reading in all Westminster students.
+Each week, students in grades K – 6 visit our well-stocked library and participate in the rich library curriculum delivered throughout the year.
+Students in grades K-8 have time to peruse the library collection and borrow books either during library class or during their free time.
+Students learn about types of books, how they are organized in a library, various authors and illustrators, types of libraries, and develop research skills through practice.
+The librarian also works in coordination with classroom teachers to highlight books that complement specific topics in the academic curriculum.
+Students are assigned projects for their academic courses, and the school library serves as a great resource for research.

 Student Resource Center